OpenMLRL/LLM_Collab_Code_Completion/README.md

 ### Batch/Cluster Jobs

-For SLURM-based clusters, start from `scripts/train_grpo_sbatch.sh` (standard) or `scripts/train_grpo_sbatch_ghx4.sh` (4xH100 layout).
-Edit the script to point to your conda env, node partition, and config file, mirroring the workflow from the code-generation repo.
+For SLURM-based clusters, reuse the provided sbatch templates (standard or 4xH100 layouts) and edit them to point to your conda env, node partition, and config file, mirroring the workflow from the code-generation repo.

 ## Configuration Reference